 3. Check another library in your area for their periodical print holdings (guests generally cannot use their online databases and journals).

 4. Ask a librarian to help you find a similar article.

-When accessing the library's website and our research databases from a smart phone or mobile device (anything other than a desktop or laptop), the library website will automatically redirect to our mobile-friendly pages at mlib.mclennan.edu.
-All the research guides are mobile-friendly as well.
+When accessing the library's website and our research databases from a smart phone or mobile device (anything other than a desktop or laptop), the interfaces are mobile friendly.
 Most of the MCC Library's research databases, including CQ Press, Discovery Search, Ebscohost, Gale databases, and ProQuest have versatile interfaces that work well on PCs and mobile screens OR will revert to a mobile friendly web interface.